kkensuke/myjb/_build/html/_sources/basic/packageManager.md

 pip install jupyterlab
 ```

 Matplotlib is a library for visualization, pandas for data analysis and manipulation, and jupyter-lab for web-based user interface for running python code.
-Jupyter-lab is different from usual python packages.
+Jupyter-lab is the web-based user interface for python.
 Scipy, which is for scientific computing, is also a useful package for some people.
-Now you can see many packages in your test virtual environment; try `pip freeze`, though you installed apparently just 4 or 5 packages.
+Now you can see many packages in your test virtual environment; try `pip list --format=freeze`, though you installed apparently just 4 or 5 packages.
 Actually, you installed many packages with jupyter-lab.
 To deactivate the virtual env, just input: `deactivate` in the terminal.
 To activate again; `source test/bin/activate`.

 ````{warning}